Our Services

 Helpful Resources

-Back pain is common and usually not dangerous, but if it comes with new bladder or bowel problems, numbness in the saddle area, or rapidly worsening leg weakness, it could signal rare but serious cauda equina syndrome that needs emergency care now.
+Back pain is common and rarely dangerous, but certain warning signs require emergency care.
+If your back pain occurs alongside new bladder or bowel problems, numbness in the saddle area (inner thighs, groin, or buttocks), or rapidly worsening leg weakness, it may indicate cauda equina syndrome — a rare but serious condition needing immediate treatment.

 One of those situations is cauda equina syndrome — a serious medical condition that requires urgent medical attention.